mrkahfi/mobile_bricks/app_scaffolding/__brick__/doc/tech_specs.md

 ### Components
 The components are common widgets located in `lib/src/components`.
-This folder contains all the widgets that are used accross the app and they can be inside more than one features.
-For common widgets that are specific to a feature, there should be other `common_widgets` under that corresponding feature folder to indicate that common widgets are only of that feature.
+This folder contains all the widgets that are used accross features and they can be used in more than one features.
+For common widgets that are specific to a feature, there should be specific `widgets` folders underneath to indicate that those widgets belong only to that feature.

 ### Routes
 This folder is located in `lib/src/routes`.
 This contains all the page routes definition along with their redirections, parameters being passed from one route to another.
 Every time you added a new screen the app should navigate to, add a new route inside this file.
 Further reading about [GoRouter for Flutter](https://pub.dev/documentation/go_router/latest/)

 ### Utils
 This folder is located in `lib/src/utils`.
-This contains all the utilities that are reused accross the features such as camera utility, network utility, notification, etc.
+This contains all the utilities that are reused accross features, such as extensions, camera utility, network utility, notification, etc.

 #### Firebase

-This folder is located in `lib/firebase`.
+This folder is located in `lib/src/app/firebase`.
 This consists of 3 different firebase options files.
 All these three are generated using Firebase CLI.

 ## Cloud Infrastructure